foundersandcoders/database-challenge/README.md

 This app already has the routes and templates created.
 Your job is to fill out the model functions so the routes can access the data they need.

+Note: you won't be able to load pages without errors until you've completed the challenges below.

 ## Checking your work

 Each challenge has associated unit tests.
 You can either run all the tests with `npm test`, or each individual challenge's tests with `npm run test:1`, `npm run test:2` etc.